rfdrake/tel/README.md

 administrators control login settings for multiple users.
-This is useful if you have a NOC where 10 people may need to login all the time and your telrc config file has complicated business logic in it, but you don't want to update each persons home directory each time a change is made to it.
-Instead they can keep their own changes local to $HOME/.telrc2 while global policy is in /etc/telrc.
+This is useful if you have a NOC where 10 people may need to login all the time and your telrc config file has complicated business logic in it, but you don't want to update each person’s home directory each time a change is made to it.
+Instead they can keep their own changes local to $HOME/.telrc2, while maintaining a global policy in /etc/telrc.

 Some things it still needs: